-I fully understand that I am re sponsible for the payment of any back taxes and declare that I am responsible for all fees incurred.
-Tesponsible for all Signature of Owner or Agent: (Mu) Date: 9.7.27

-IMPORTANT: Your application cannot be processed until determined complete by the Planning Staff.
-An application shall be considered complete when all applicable fees are paid (such as Midway Water Board, Midway Sanitation District, out-of-pocket expenses, etc.) and all items listed herewith are provided or considered not applicable by the Planning Office.
+I fully understand that I am responsible for the payment of any back taxes and declare fees incurred. e that I : am responsible for all Signature of Owner or Agent: Date: 9.7.22 IMPORTANT: Your application cannot be processed until determined complete by the Planning Staff.
+A complete when all applicable fees are paid (such as Midway Water Board, Midway Sanitation District, or An applica ation shall be considered et expenses, etc.) and all items listed herewith are provided or considered not applicable by the Planning Office.
 All application fees are non-refundable.